Sundrise on Skellig Michael

 Inspiration

-Click on the image to watch the first two episodes - you can watch the entire series online.
+Click on the image to watch the first of 10 fascinating episodes.

-Click on the image to watch the first two episodes - you can watch the entire series online.
+Click on the image to watch the first of 10 fascinating episodes.

-The ‘Christian Art’ website is the brainchild of a former director of Sotheby’s, London, Patrick van der Vorst, now studying for the Catholic priesthood.
-He describes his offering as 'Simple: one newsletter a day where we simply send you the Gospel reading of the day, alongside a work of art that we believe is poignant, reflective and appropriate to that reading.
+The ‘Christian Art’ website is the brainchild of a former director of Sotheby’s, London, Patrick van der Vorst, now a Catholic priest in the diocese of Westminster.
+He describes his offering as "Simple: one newsletter a day where we simply send you the Gospel reading of the day, alongside a work of art that we believe is poignant, reflective and appropriate to that reading.
 We offer a short reflection on the artwork and the reading.
-We simply give you the tools for you to meditate on the daily Gospel alongside a work of art.’
+We simply give you the tools for you to meditate on the daily Gospel alongside a work of art."

 Simple, it may be, but the results are sometimes astonishing.
 The frequently surprising art choices and thought-provoking commentary at times achieve the nearly impossible - casting a new light on scripture passages, long blunted by familiarity.